paganini2008/jellyfish/README.md

 </dependency>
 ```

-**4.  jellyfish-spring-boot-starter**
+#### jellyfish-spring-boot-starter
-The core class of Jellyfish Series, which provides all functions of whole framework.
+*The core class of Jellyfish Series, which provides all functions of whole framework.*

 **Install**